Differentially Private Optimizers Can Learn Adversarially Robust Models: Theoretical Analysis on Linear Classifiers

 where $y \overset{\text{unif}}{\sim}\{-1,+1\}$, $\bm\theta_d=(\theta,\cdots,\theta)\in\R^d$, $\sigma>0$ and $K>1$.

-The setting\footnote{This setting is also studied in \citet{xu2021robust}, which focuses on the robustness-fairness tradeoff, and thus is different to our interest.} in \eqref{eq:x distribution} is analyzable because of the data symmetry along the diagonal axis $\mathbb{E}x_1=\cdots=\mathbb{E}x_d$ (see \Cref{fig:decision-boundary-logistic-gaussian}).
-We show that this symmetry leads to an explicit decision hyperplane of linear classifiers in \Cref{thm:robust classifier}, which further characterizes the strongest adversarial perturbation $\p^*\equiv\arg\sup_{\|\p\|_\infty<\gamma}\P(f(\x+\p)\neq y)$ explicitly.
+The setting\footnote{This setting is also studied in \citet{xu2021robust}, which focuses on the robustness-fairness tradeoff, and thus is different to our interest.} in \eqref{eq:x distribution} is analyzable because of the data symmetry along the diagonal axis $\mathbb{E}x_1=\cdots=\mathbb{E}x_d$, as illustrated in \Cref{fig:decision-boundary-logistic-gaussian}.
+We will show that this symmetry leads to an explicit decision hyperplane of linear classifiers in \Cref{thm:robust classifier}, which further characterizes the strongest adversarial perturbation $\p^*\equiv\arg\sup_{\|\p\|_\infty<\gamma}\P(f(\x+\p)\neq y)$ explicitly.

-In the following analysis, we focus on the linear classifiers with weights $w_j$ and bias $b$,
+In the following analysis, we focus on the linear classifiers $f(\bm x;\w,b)=\text{sign}(\sum_{j=1}^d w_j x_j+b)$ with weights $w_j$ and bias $b$.

-Within the family of linear classifiers, by the symmetry of data in \eqref{eq:x distribution}, it can be rigorously shown by \eqref{eq: weights are ones} that the optimal weights with respect to the natural and robust errors are always $w_1=\cdots=w_d$.
+\begin{remark} Within the family of linear classifiers, by the symmetry of data in \eqref{eq:x distribution}, it can be rigorously shown by \eqref{eq: weights are ones} that the optimal weights with respect to the natural and robust errors are always $w_1=\cdots=w_d$, which matches our empirical calculation on DP models.
 That is, the weights do not distinguish between the robust and natural models.
-Consequently, the key to the adversarial robustness lies in the intercept $b$, which is analyzed in the subsequent sections.
+Consequently, the key to the adversarial robustness lies in the intercept $b$, which is analyzed in the subsequent sections. \end{remark}